-Sometimes certain fish might prefer prey that deliver more action, which means hard bait lures will work best.
-These often include jerkbait-style lures or topwater poppers when fishing at or near the surface, and spoons or jigs for catching fish near the bottom.
+Sometimes certain fish might prefer prey that delivers more action, which means hard bait lures will work best.
+These often include jerkbait-style lures or topwater poppers when fishing at or near the surface and spoons or jigs for catching fish near the bottom.

 Surf Fishing Tackle

 Sinkers are one of the most valuable surf fishing gear items as they allow you to create a variety of different lure and bait presentations.
 It’s good to have an assortment of 1 to 3-ounce bullet pyramid sinkers for good casting distance.

 In addition to these, most surf anglers will use drop shot weights and egg sinkers for various other rigs used for artificial lures.
 I prefer a 3 or 4-ounce pyramid sinker for fishing in rough surf conditions or strong ocean winds.
 The pyramid sinker’s shape helps keep it in place, even in the middle of crashing waves.